andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 - workshop topic
 - original 3 learning Objectives
 - current 3 learning objectives if changed
-- any interesting teaching technique or check on learning?
+- any interesting teaching technique or check on learning?  or just a regular one of either?
 - estimate number of additional learning objectives needed to effectively teach this workshop

 ## Closing - How to do a workshop (1/53)